 - State Government Agencies

 Job Growth, Salary and Related Fields

-Careers in information technology are expected to grow over the next decade as the need for knowledgeable professionals will increase and technology becomes more complex.
+Careers in information technology are expected to grow at a whopping 21% over the next decade as the need for knowledgeable professionals will increase and technology becomes more complex.
+The primary drivers of growth in information technology will come from software development, customer service, freelancing, mobile networks, cyber-security, and cloud computing.
 Job opportunities should be available to qualified individuals who can demonstrate skill, flexibility and growth within the field.
 As the field expands so will the need for individuals who are current in regards to systems operation and maintenance.
-The average salary for information technologists is approximately $70,000 per year, but can vary greatly based on location, education, experience and employer.
+The average salary in the United States for information technologists is approximately $82,860 per year, but can vary greatly based on location, education, experience and employer.

 Individuals interested in information technology may also be interested computer science, robotics technology, or computer engineering.